 The Company adopted a share award plan on 12 June 2020 (the "SA Plan") for the purpose of recognising and rewarding the contribution of certain eligible participates to the growth and development of the Group, giving incentives to eligible participates in order to retain them for the continual operation and development of the Group and attracting suitable personnel for further development of the Group.
-Unless termination earlier as determined by the Board, the SA Plan will be valid and effective for a period of 10 years commencing from 12 June 2020.
+Unless termination earlier as determined by the Board, the SA Plan will be valid and effective for a period of 10 years commencing from 12 June 2020 and the remaining life of the SA Plan was approximately 8 years at the date of this report.

-Eligible participants of the SA Plan include the Company's non-executive directors (including independent non-executive directors), other employees of the Group and consultants of the Group.
+Eligible participants of the SA Plan include the Company's employees (including executive directors), non-executive directors (including independent non-executive directors), and consultants of the Group.